TriForceX/BootstrapExtended/README.md

    - **Bootstrap 4** dropped **IE8**, **IE9**, and **iOS 6** support.
 Is now only **IE10+** and **iOS 7+**.
 Anyway if you want to give support, you can access the last _Website Base_ commit for **Bootstrap 3.3.7** [here](https://github.com/TriForceX/WebsiteBase/tree/v3.3.7).

 3. What happen if an **Internet Explorer 8 & 9** or **iOS 6** user access a website which uses this project?
-   - A screen will appear with a message that will indicate him the steps to update his navigator to a newer one.
+   - A screen will appear with a message with an advice to update his navigator to a newer one.

 4. How can i use this stuff in plain **HTML** instead the **PHP** standalone?
    - In the *Standalone* project turn off the **Mix** option _(in **resources.php** set **mix** to **false**)_.
 Next load the page, view the code in the navigator and copy it in a **HTML** page (replacing the main url).
 Take a look in [this example](https://github.com/WebsiteBase/WebsiteBase.GitHub.io).